 |---|---|

-| Joint comfort | Russian clinical use for osteoarthritis and joint pain |
+| Joint comfort | Russian community/clinical use for osteoarthritis and joint pain.
+The only PubMed-indexed reference is a single review (PMID 37782637); no peer-reviewed RCT exists. |

-| Recovery from injury | Anecdotal use adjunct to BPC-157 for joint-specific injuries |
+| Recovery from injury | Anecdotal community use adjunct to BPC-157.
+No clinical-trial evidence. |

-| Age-related joint decline | Maintenance use in aging athletes; biomarker improvements in Russian cohort studies |
+| Age-related joint decline | Maintenance use in aging athletes; biomarker improvements reported in Khavinson-lineage cohort studies.
+Not validated outside that lineage. |

 Expect subtle, accumulating effects over multiple cycles rather than dramatic acute changes.